Soundgarden singer Chris Cornell dies at age 52 in Detroit

 The Wayne County Medical Examiner’s office will make an official determination about the cause of death.

-Cornell played the Twin Cities often in the interim, including a two-night stand at First Avenue in 2003 with Audioslave, where Soundgarden also made its local debut over two nights inside 7th Street Entry in 1989.
-He also played several solo shows at the Pantages and State Theatre’s over the past two decades.
+Cornell appeared to be active on social media in the hours before his death.
+A post on his Twitter account on Wednesday announced that the group had arrived in Detroit.
+On Sunday, he tweeted Mother’s Day well-wishes to both his mom and his wife, Vicky.
+He leaves behind three children, ages 11 to 16.

-News of Cornell's death prompted scores of tweets expressing sadness.
-Aerosmith guitarist Joe Perry tweeted: "Very sad news about Chris Cornell today.
-A sad loss of a great talent to the world, his friends and family.
-Rest In Peace."
+With his powerful, nearly four-octave vocal range, Cornell became one of the leading voices of the grunge movement with Soundgarden in Seattle, which also birthed the likes of Nirvana, Pearl Jam and Alice in Chains in the late-’80s and early-’90s.

-With his powerful, nearly four-octave vocal range, Cornell was one of the leading voices of the 1990s grunge movement with Soundgarden, which emerged as one of the biggest bands out of Seattle's emerging music scene, joining the likes of Nirvana, Pearl Jam and Alice in Chains.
+Formed in 1984 by Cornell, guitarist Kim Thayil and bassist Hiro Yamamoto, Soundgarden first broke through to mainstream success in 1991 with its third studio album, “Badmotorfinger,” featuring the rock-radio staples “Outshined” and “Rusty Cage,” the latter of which was famously re-recorded by Johnny Cash.
+Soundgarden got even bigger in 1994 with the next record, “Superunknown,” which debuted at No. 1 on the Billboard 200 and included the hit singles “Spoonman,” “Fell on Black Days” and “Black Hole Sun.”

-Formed in 1984 by Cornell, guitarist Kim Thayil and bassist Hiro Yamamoto, Soundgarden's third studio album, "Badmotorfinger," in 1991 spawned popular singles "Jesus Christ Pose," ''Rusty Cage" and "Outshined" that received regular play on alternative rock radio stations.
+Soundgarden first reunited in 2010 but would not play the Twin Cities again until a triumphant Orpheum Theatre concert in February 2013.
+Last weekend’s Somerset gig was only the band’s second show in the area since ending its 13-year hiatus.

-Audioslave disbanded in 2007, but Cornell and Soundgarden reunited in 2010 and released the band's sixth studio album, "King Animal" in 2012.
+Cornell played the Twin Cities often in the interim, including a two-night stand in 2003 with Audioslave at First Avenue, where Soundgarden also famously played over two nights inside 7th Street Entry in 1989.
+He also played several solo shows at the Pantages and State theaters over the past two decades.

-During a show at the State Theatre in Minneapolis in 2015, Cornell recounted the origins of the lyric, “Looking California, but feeling Minnesota” in Outshined,” which was used as the title for the locally filmed 1996 movie “Feeling Minnesota” with Keanu Reeves and Cameron Diaz.
-He said the line came to him one one day while wearing shorts in Los Angeles -- “and I’m so skinny, I look ridiculous in shorts.”
+During a show at the State in 2015, Cornell humorously recounted the origins of the “feeling Minnesota” lyric.
+He said the line came to him one day while wearing shorts in Los Angeles — “and I’m so skinny, I look ridiculous in shorts.”

 “I thought it was one of the dumbest things I’d ever written, but I left it in,” he admitted.
 “And then it wound up being a movie title and everything.”